BFL-lab/Flip/README.md

 LIMITATIONS
 -----------

-- Flip can handle sequences of at most 400000 nucleotides.
-If this is too much of a restriction, try increasing MAX_SEQ_LG in flip.h.
+- Flip can handle sequences of at most 400,000 nucleotides.
+To accept longer sequences, try increasing MAX_SEQ_LG in flip.h..

-- Flip will truncate lines that are longer than 5000 characters in the input file supplied on the command line.
-If it's a limitation for you, try increasing MAX_LINE_LG in flip.h.
+- Flip will truncate lines that are longer than 5000 characters in the input file.
+For more characters per line, try increasing MAX_LINE_LG in flip.h.

 NOTES
 -----